 Edge is a self-proclaimed perfectionist and his perfectionism and personality is mirrored within his clean and precise style of painting and his fascination for the detail and craft that is often found in Folk and Naive Art as well as the traditions of religious and northern Renaissance painting.
 These combined influences inspired the title of his debut solo show ‘Folk Renaissance’ that took place at the HIX Art gallery, London, in March 2017.

-Since then, inspired by a serendipitous experience in which Ben stumbled across a Druid ceremony taking place on Tower Hill in central London, he has been researching the folklore and seasonal customs of the British Isles and was amazed to discover that there were such events taking place all over the Uk.
-Although he was not entirely conscience of it at the time, a new obsession had been born and he began travelling up and down the British Isles, extensively gathering source material and responding to his research through a new series of twenty paintings and a full length documentary film.
-This body of work titled 'Frontline Folklore' was exhibited alongside a carefully curated selection of objects from the influential set designer, Simon Costin's remarkable 'Museum of British Folklore' collection at the Crypt gallery of the St Pancras new church throughout June 2021, in an exhibition titled 'Ritual Britain' that attracted over 10,000 visitors with extensive media coverage and viral exposure across social media.
+Since then, whilst recovering from a period of chronic depression, Ben stumbled upon a druid ceremony taking place on Tower Hill in central London, and has been obsessively researching the folklore and seasonal customs of the British Isles and was amazed to discover that there were such events taking place all over the UK.
+This serendipitous experience soon proved to be the inspiration for a life changing journey of healing, recovery and self discovery, in which Ben began traveling extensively up and down Britain, gathering source material and responding to his research through a new series of twenty paintings and a full length documentary film that both captured and documented the thriving, yet often overlooked folklore traditions of contemporary Britain.
+This body of work titled 'Frontline Folklore' was exhibited alongside the 'Museum of British Folklore' collection at the Crypt gallery of the St Pancras new church throughout June 2021, in an exhibition titled 'Ritual Britain' that attracted over 10,000 visitors with extensive media coverage and viral exposure across social media.

-Edge has also created artwork and art directed music videos for musical acts such as the Fat White Family and Raf Rundell and released his own debut solo album titled ‘New Tradition’ that is now available on Vinyl on Glass modern Records.
+Edge has also art directed music videos and created artwork for musical acts such as the Fat White Family, Elijah Minnelli, Tamar Aphek and Raf Rundell and released his own debut solo album titled ‘New Tradition’ that is now available on Vinyl on Glass modern Records.

-Ben is currently working on his latest series of works ‘Children of Albion’ that is due for exhibition in 2025.
+Ben is currently working on his latest series of works ‘Children of Albion’ that is due for exhibition in 2025, and his debut book ‘Folklore Rising’ is to be published, October 8th by Watkins Publishing.
+His follow up album is also in the works and to be released in 2025 on Glass Modern Records.